 In October 2020, Atlassian announced they will stop selling new licenses of their Server products.
 Customers need to switch to Data Center, migrate to Atlassian-hosted Cloud products, or make alternate plans by Feb 2, 2024.
 What should you do if you have Jira Server or multiple Jira applications?
 There’s a lot of great migration information available, but until now, it was all scattered in different locations.

 When I started using Jira in 2011 there was only one type.
-But now there are different application types, like Jira Core, Jira Software, and Jira Service Desk, and different deployment types, like Jira Cloud, Jira Server, and Jira Data Center.
-If you have Jira Cloud, there are also different plans like Free, Standard, and Premium.
+But now there are different application types, like Jira Work Management or Core, Jira Software, Jira Service Management, and Jira Product Discovery and different deployment types, like Cloud, Server, and Data Center.
+If you have Jira Cloud, there are also different plans like Free, Standard, Premium, and Enterprise.
 How do you know which you have?
 Why does it matter?